Finding work, employers and tax

 There is an exception if your country has an agreement with the UK.
 You should seek advice from an immigration adviser before you claim public funds.

+See our information about public funds on our welfare benefits page.
 For information about agreements with the UK, see also Public funds (caseworker guidance).

 Top